 Promotion special – For a limited time only enter coupon code “saveten” in your shopping cart to get $10 off instantly!
 If you run a business or are a sole-proprietor or freelancer, you should be able to deduct the cost of purchase.

 I arm readers with the knowledge, skills, and courage to take that leap of faith as I have done.
 Not a day goes by where I’m not thankful for being able to negotiate a severance that equaled five years of comfortable living expenses.
 The financial runway was huge for me to patiently build Financial Samurai without having to worry about revenue.

 When you engineer your layoff with a nice severance package, you will walk away feeling like a winner.
 Thanks for your support and congratulations for taking the next step closer to freedom!

-About the Author: Sam started Financial Samurai in 2009 as a way to make sense of the financial crisis.
-He proceeded to spend the next 13 years after attending The College of William & Mary and UC Berkeley for b-school working at Goldman Sachs and Credit Suisse.
-He owns properties in San Francisco, Lake Tahoe, and Honolulu and has $810,000 invested in real estate crowdfunding.
-In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $220,000 a year in passive income, partly thanks to his investments in real estate crowdfunding.
-He spends time playing tennis, hanging out with family, consulting for leading fintech companies and writing online to help others achieve financial freedom.
+About the Author: Sam worked in finance for 13 years.
+He received his undergraduate degree in Economics from The College of William & Mary and got his MBA from UC Berkeley.
+In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $250,000 a year in passive income.
+He spends time playing tennis, taking care of his family, and writing online to help others achieve financial freedom too.